Knowing how to get personal training clients is essential for building a successful personal training business.

 - Hobbies & Interests

-Topics like these can relax them and make them more comfortable without feeling pressured to start talking about money or fitness goals.
+Topics like these can relax potential clients and make them more comfortable without feeling pressured to start talking about money or fitness goals.

 Once you’ve been talking to a client for a while, you can turn the conversation to the subject of fitness and discuss topics such as: